 The Pontiac Aztek will forever remain as one of the most polarizing vehicles ever built.
 Its enthusiasts think it’s the best crossover ever built, while onlookers do a double take trying to figure out what it is.
 A lot of its, um, “charm” comes from its acres of plastic body cladding, funky shape, and pig0like snout.
 At least it had an optional tent…

-Fortunately, the Aztek was short-lived, as it only lasted from 2001 through 2005, but even that was enough for me.
+Fortunately, this ugly car was short-lived, as it only lasted from 2001 through 2005, but even that was enough for me.

 While there were a few awesome Gremlins in its history, like the Randal 401-XR models that carried a massive 401-cubic-inch V-8 and ran 13.9 seconds in the quarter mile, this hatchback was mostly just an eyesore.
 Its proportions were way off, thanks to its long hood, short greenhouse and angled hatch, and its looks were something even a mother would have a rough time loving.
+Unlike the AMC Matador or AMC Pacer, it’s hard to find many redeeming features for this oddity.
 Luckily, the Gremlin was relatively short lived, as AMC only produced it from 1970 through 1978.
+Ugliest car of all time?
+Well, there are worse!

 The Volkswagen 181, also known as the VW Thing in the U.S., still has a pretty faithful cult following to this day.
 However, that does not exempt it from being one of the ugliest cars ever built.
 The “unique” look of the Thing made it clear that it was a function-first vehicle originally built for military and government use.
 The body parts look like they were only roughly measured, cut, and stamped, while the super-skinny tires under the bulky body made it look very disproportionate.